StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### SharedBuffered

-- Description: Shared buffer details.
+- Description: Used for classification purposes.
+It has no specific meaning.
 - Level: Secondary Metric
 - Sub-metrics: DirectIOBytes, DirectIOCount, DirectIOTime, SharedIOBytes, SharedIOCount, SharedIOTime